EStaiman/Greek/README.md

 all_rel(X,Y) :- Describes all of the relationships between X and Y, using all of the common ancestors.
 This has the same format as rel(X,Y), except its essentially calling all_paths(X,Y), so you have the relationship for every path.
 None of the arguments can be a variable.
 Note: Some paths will pass through other common ancestors, and if these extra-long paths were used for the relationship the incorrect relationship would output.
 This is fixed internally however, so all relationships displayed are correct.

+gen(X,N,Y) :- Lists all people N generations after X. For example, a N of 1 returns all children, N of 2 returns all grandchildren, etc. N of 0 returns X, and N less than 0 or not a number returns false.
+X must be a being, and N must be a number.
+Y must be a variable.

-num(X) :- Simply displays the number of gods/monsters/nymphs/humans in the system.
+num(X) :- Simply displays the number of beings in the system.
 X must be a variable.

+random(X) :- Generates a random being.
+X must be a variable.

+random_rel() :- Generates two random beings, and runs rel on those two beings.
+No arguments.

+random_all_rel() :- Generates two random beings, and runs all_rel on those two beings.
+No arguments.